gvwilson/sensibleadventures/cloudherd/new.md

 "My conversation with the good colonel," the tiger said impatiently.
 His tail twitched.
-"He wants Thokmay to be in his little parade this afternoon for Her Highness, but we can't let that happen."
+"He wants Thokmay to be in his little parade this afternoon for the most respected, but we can't let that happen."

 "Why not?"